In this post, you will see a chunky cable knit blanket pattern.

 This pattern is perfect if you’re looking for an easy quick pattern to work on while watching a show or listening to a podcast.

-You’ll use knit and purl stitches as well as cable stitches.
+You’ll use knit and purl stitches to form the 6-stitch cable pattern.

 The cable is an easy one to knit, so if you have never cabled before, don’t worry it is really simple – you can do it!